pangeo-data/pangeo/_sources/packages.rst.txt

 Xarray is an open source project and Python package that provides a toolkit for working with labeled multi-dimensional arrays of data.
-Xarray adopts the `Common Data Model`_ for self- describing scientific data in widespread use in the Earth sciences:
-``xarray.Dataset`` is an in-memory representation of a netCDF_ file.
+Xarray adopts the `Common Data Model`_ for self-describing scientific data in widespread use in the Earth sciences.
+An ``xarray.Dataset`` is an in-memory representation of a netCDF_ file.
 Xarray provides the basic data structures used by many other Pangeo packages, as well as powerful tools for computation and visualization.